jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Extensions/Extension-DataStandardsWales-DocumentErrorStatus.page.md

 An extension to capture the error status of a document

 ### Purpose
-This extension extends the DocumentReference resource to capture the distinct error status that applies to a document "entered-in-error".
-The values supported are restricted by {{pagelink:ValueSet-FHIRStandardsWales-DocumentErrorStatus}}.
+This extension extends the DocumentReference resource to capture the distinct error status that applies to a document "entered-in-error", which may need to be considered by applications retrieving the document to influence its display and processing options.
+It distinguishes between documents that are potentially misfiled, documents confirmed as misfiled and documents explicitly revoked.

 ### Context of Use
 This extension may be used on the following profile(s):
-* {{pagelink:DataStandardsWales-DocumentReference}}
+- DocumentReference

 ### Formal Views of Extension Content
 <div class="tab-wrap">